Compression for Coinductive Rewriting and the Cut-Elimination of Non-Wellfounded Proofs: Infinitary rewriting: From strong convergence to coinduction

 \section{Infinitary rewriting: From strong convergence to coinduction}

-In this section, we first recall how infinitary first-order rewriting based on strong Cauchy convergence \cite{Kennaway.Klo.Sle.Vri.95} can be reformulated using coinduction, as exposed in \cite{Endrullis.Han.Hen.Pol.Sil.18}, and we adapt this presentation to connect the presentations of infinitary λ-calculi based on convergence \cite{Kennaway.Klo.Sle.Vri.97} and on coinduction \cite{Endrullis.Pol.13}.
+In this section, we first recall how infinitary first-order rewriting based on strong Cauchy convergence \cite{Kennaway.Klo.Sle.Vri.95} can be reformulated using coinduction, as exposed in \cite{Endrullis.Han.Hen.Pol.Sil.18}, and we similarly connect the presentations of infinitary λ-calculi based on convergence \cite{Kennaway.Klo.Sle.Vri.97} and on coinduction \cite{Endrullis.Pol.13}.
 Finally we provide a generic framework for infinitary rewriting of non-wellfounded objects, extending again the correspondence between the two views on infinitary rewriting.